mudita/MuditaOS/pure_changelog.md

 ## Unreleased

 ### Fixed
-Fixed no response when editing a contact via Center to have the same number as another
+* Fixed no response when editing a contact via Center to have the same number as another.
+* Fixed occasional screen backlight flash when turning off the phone.

 ### Added